arkiuat/pe-reconstruct/README.md

-to extend this so that the same script will also handle elision-restorations in Majjhima Nikāya suttas as well, with different suttas used as source for the material to be restored, so in that iteration of the project, neither DN or DN2 will be hard-coded in anymore.
+to extend this so that the same script will also handle elision-restorations in Majjhima Nikāya suttas as well, with different suttas used as source for the material to be restored, so in that iteration of the project, neither DN nor DN2 will be hard-coded in anymore.

 Of course, no peyyala can be restored by this system without